 A drawstring travel bag was included in the box, along with a micro-USB cable.
 If your device also uses that cable type you’re good to go, otherwise you’ll need to provide your own Lightning, USB C, or whatever variant you need.

 Four small lights on the top give a rough estimate of how much capacity is left, lighting up when you press the side button or there’s power coming in or going out of the battery.
-The maximum output of the USB-A port is two amps, which is enough to charge most devices fairly quickly, but there’s no support for fast-charging standards like QC 3.0.
+The maximum output of the USB-A port is 10W, which is enough to charge most devices at a reasonable speed, but there’s no support for fast-charging standards like QC 3.0.

-My plan was for the E1 to live in my daypack most of the time, going anywhere from the gym to the coffee shop with me during daily life, plus coming along on weekend trips and short flights.
+My plan was for the E1 to live in my daypack most of the time, going anywhere from the gym to the coffee shop with me during daily life and coming along on weekend trips and short flights.
 Basically, anywhere I knew I wouldn’t be away from a power socket for more than a day or so.

 Anker suggests you’ll get two charges of most phones with this battery, but I figured I’d be happy if I got at least one.
 Even on the busiest travel day, my Pixel 2 will last at least twelve hours, so if the Astro E1 could double that, it’d be fine for how I planned to use it.

 Unsurprisingly perhaps, I got significantly more.
 After using my phone for maps, camera, and streaming podcasts over Bluetooth for several hours during a cross-country bus ride in Greece, it was down to a 50% charge.

 Plugging in the Astro E1 as I sipped eye-wateringly strong coffee afterward, it took the phone back to 70% by the time I drained the cup, and finished the job as it sat in my pocket while I wandered around town afterward.

-The charge indicators hadn’t budged, and even with another couple of half-charges over the next few days, still showed two lights.
+The charge indicators on the power bank hadn’t budged, and even with another couple of half-charges over the next few days, still showed two lights.